meggieveggie/meggieveggie/README.md

 ![Alt Text](https://media.giphy.com/media/SvckSy7fFviqrq8ClF/giphy.gif)

-As an Association of Chartered Certified Accountants (ACCA) Member, I have a deep understanding of the accounting profession and a passion for staying up-to-date with the latest accounting standards.
-However, I also love a good challenge and have pivoted my career towards a more technological role.

-I've been focused on understanding the full range of technologies used in everyday applications, with a particular emphasis on data, both real-time and static.
-I find it incredibly satisfying to use my skills to help organizations make data-driven decisions that improve their bottom line.

-I'm always eager to learn new things and stay ahead of the curve in my field.
-As such, I'm constantly exploring new technologies, frameworks, and tools that can help me do my job more effectively.
+I’m an FCCA-qualified finance professional (Fellow of the Association of Chartered Certified Accountants) with hands-on experience in software engineering and data systems.
+After years in senior financial accounting roles, I’ve pivoted toward technology, combining my finance expertise with a passion for building scalable, automated, and reliable data workflows.

+I enjoy tackling operational finance challenges, from simplifying month-end processes to improving data quality and building systems teams can trust.
+My work spans Python, SQL, ETL, BigQuery, and cloud platforms, with a focus on helping organizations make data-driven decisions.

-I'm excited to see how the worlds of accounting and technology continue to intersect and evolve, and I'm committed to staying at the forefront of these changes.
-If you're looking for a detail-oriented and tech-savvy professional who can help take your organization to the next level, please don't hesitate to reach out.
+I’m constantly exploring new technologies and frameworks, staying at the intersection of finance and technology, and delivering real value through automation and reliable data systems.
+I’m excited to see how the worlds of accounting and technology continue to intersect and evolve, and I’m committed to staying at the forefront of these changes.

 Check out [my latest blog](https://blog.container-solutions.com/case-study-cloud-native-finance-at-cs)